mnissen90/kreuter-apps/privacy/index.md

 Project configuration information is retained in Atlassian Forge-hosted storage as needed to provide the app's functionality.

+### Data residency

+Project Budget Guard stores project configuration data using Atlassian Forge-hosted storage.
+This data follows the data residency capabilities provided by the Atlassian Forge platform.

+The following Project Budget Guard configuration data is in scope for data residency:

+- Project budget
+- Hourly labor cost
+- Warning threshold
+- Project completion percentage
+- Selected currency

+Project Budget Guard does not store this data outside Atlassian apps and services.

+Jira project and worklog data used to calculate labor hours and costs is accessed through Atlassian APIs and is not copied to an external database or storage service.

 ### Security

 Project Budget Guard uses Atlassian Forge infrastructure and APIs to provide its functionality.
 Access to Jira data is limited to the permissions required by the app.